Although Skateistan began as an Afghan NGO, it has become a worldwide phenomenon involving people all around the world.

 Finance & HR Officer

 Mariam was born in Kabul and grown up in Pakistan.
-She studied Psychology and Educational Sciences in Kabul University.
+She studied Psychology and Educational Sciences at Kabul University.
 She used to work as a project accountant and administrator in a company.
-Although she began as a volunteer in early 2011, she started working at Skateistan in May 2012 because of her great interest in the program.
-She is very keen about skateboarding, as well as cricket.
+Although she began as a volunteer in early 2011, she started working at Skateistan in May 2012 because of her passion for the program.
+She is very interested in skateboarding, as well as cricket.

 Mariam can be contacted at firstname.lastname@example.org

-Treena was born in Kabul, she holds a BA degree in Psychology from Kabul University.
-She can drive bravely in any part of Afghanistan.
-She is working as the Education Assistant at Skateistan and is running the Back to School program successfully.
-She joined Skateistan in May 2012 for her deep interest in sport and especially using sport for Afghan youth empowerment.
+Treena was born in Kabul, she holds a BA degree in Psychology and Education from Kabul University.
+She is also one of very few Afghan women with a driving license.
+Treena began at Skateistan as the Education Assistant and Back-to-School Program Manager, and is now the Programs Officer for Skateistan Kabul.
+She joined Skateistan in May 2012 due to her deep interest in sport and especially using sport for Afghan youth empowerment.